Skip to calculator

 The more frequently, the better — but the difference between monthly and daily compounding is very small.
 What matters far more is the interest rate, your contribution size, and especially how long your money compounds.
 Daily compounding on a low-rate savings account will still lose to monthly compounding in a higher-return investment.

 Yes.
 High-yield savings accounts, money market accounts, and CDs all use compound interest — typically compounding daily or monthly.
-The rates are much lower than stock market returns (usually 1–5% vs 7–10%), but your principal is protected and FDIC-insured (in the US).
+The rates have historically been much lower than long-term stock market returns (often in the 1–5% range versus a rough 7–10% historical stock average), and your deposits may be FDIC insured when held at an FDIC-insured institution and within applicable coverage limits.

-It depends on the vehicle.
-High-yield savings: 1–5%.
-Bonds: 3–6%.
-Stock market index funds (S&P 500): historical average of ~7–10% annually after inflation adjustment.
-Real estate: 8–12% including appreciation and rental income.
-Higher returns come with higher risk — always match your strategy to your timeline and risk tolerance.
+It depends on the vehicle, and none of these figures are guaranteed.
+High-yield savings: rates vary over time and have historically ranged roughly 1–5%.
+Bonds: have historically ranged roughly 3–6%.
+Stock market index funds (S&P 500): have historically returned roughly 7–10% annually before inflation over long periods, although future returns are not guaranteed.
+Real estate returns vary significantly depending on location, leverage, expenses, market conditions, and rental income.
+Higher potential returns generally come with higher risk — always match your strategy to your timeline and risk tolerance.
+Past performance does not guarantee future results.

 Inflation erodes purchasing power.
 If your investments return 7% but inflation is 3%, your real return is approximately 4%.
 This is called the "real rate of return."
 Our calculator shows nominal returns — for a more conservative projection, subtract expected inflation (historically ~2–3%) from your interest rate input.